Pfänderbahn: Planning

 Originally, the establishment of a cog railway was considered, but it was eventually decided for cost and ease of use in times of heavy snow.

 Construction and opening

-The Pfänderbahn was built from July 1926 to February 1927 and opened on 20 March 1927 by President Michael Hainish.
+The Pfänderbahn was built from July 1926 to February 1927 and opened on 20 March 1927 by President Michael Hainisch.
 Construction work was undertaken by Adolf Bleichert & Co. of Leipzig.
 Plans for the station buildings were by Bregenz architect Willibald Braun.

 1994 overhaul

 In October 1994, the cable car system was extensively overhauled: